yamasammy/Web2LLM/README.md

 ## Features

-- **Intelligent content extraction** from web pages with removal of non-relevant elements
-- **Advanced content cleaning**:
+- **LLM-Optimized Content Extraction**: Intelligently extracts and cleans web content specifically formatted for Large Language Models and AI-powered IDEs like Cursor
+- **AI-Ready Documentation Generation**: Creates markdown files that can be used to feed AI tools with the latest framework documentation, API references, or technical guides
+- **Context Window Optimization**: Removes non-essential elements (headers, footers, navbars) to maximize the useful information within LLM context windows
+- **Knowledge Base Enhancement**: Generates clean, structured markdown perfect for building custom knowledge bases to augment AI capabilities
+- **Framework Documentation Updates**: Easily capture the latest documentation for programming frameworks to keep your AI tools up-to-date
+- **Intelligent Content Processing**:
-  - Removal of headers, footers, navbars, and sidebars
+  - Removal of distracting UI elements that confuse AI parsers
-  - Complete elimination of CSS and JavaScript
+  - Complete elimination of CSS and JavaScript that waste token space
-  - Intelligent detection of navigation elements through content analysis
+  - Smart detection of navigation elements through semantic analysis
-- **Optimized Markdown conversion** with multiple cascading methods
+- **Multiple Output Formats** optimized for different AI consumption patterns
-- **REST API** for workflow integration
+- **REST API** for seamless integration into AI workflows
-- **Local saving** to .md files with relevant name generation
+- **Automatic File Management** with intelligent naming for organized knowledge repositories

 ## Installation